xuxiaocheng0201/libsimple/README.md

 # Note

+To build this crate,
+please make sure you have installed `make` and `cmake`.

-This crate will clone the [cppjieba](https://github.com/yanyiwu/cppjieba.git/) from github when you build, so make sure you have the network access.
+This crate will clone the [cppjieba](https://github.com/yanyiwu/cppjieba.git/) from GitHub when you build, so make sure you have the network access.